-Selective Catalytic Reduction (SCR) was installed on the three turbine-driven compressors at Platform Harvest for the purpose of generating NOx emission reduction credits (ERCs).
-Installation of these control systems resulted in 38.065 tpy of NO_x ERCs as described in DOI 0035.
-A portion of these ERCs were used to replace expiring (MERC) ERCs at platform Harvest.
-See Table 7.3-1 below for a detailed summary of all ERCs dedicated to Platform Harvest.
+- quarterly monitoring of the selected leak-paths.
+These ERCs are detailed in Table 7.4-1.
+The components in this program are listed in the Fugitive Inspection and Maintenance Plan. - 7.4.2 Selective Catalytic Reduction (SCR) was installed on the three turbine-driven compressors at Platform Harvest for the purpose of generating NOx emission reduction credits (ERCs).
+Installation of these control systems resulted in 38.065 tpy of NOx ERCs as described in DOI 0035.
+A portion of these ERCs were used to replace expiring (MERC) ERCs used at platforms Harvest, Hidalgo and Hermosa (inter-pollutant trade).

-Table 7.3-1 FM O&G Platform Harvest SO_x Offset Requirements for Rule 359 Compliance^{(a)(b)}
+Table 7.3-1 Platform Hermosa Offset Requirements for Rule 359 Compliance